woct0rdho/triton-windows/BUILD.md

 MSVC v143 is required to build the package with LLVM from `oaitriton.blob.core.windows.net`.
 However, a binary built by a newer MSVC may not work with an older vcredist on the user's computer (see https://learn.microsoft.com/en-us/cpp/porting/binary-compat-2015-2017?view=msvc-170#restrictions , which is a cause of `ImportError: DLL load failed while importing libtriton`).
 So the user needs to install the latest vcredist.

-Set the binary, include, and library paths of Python, MSVC, Windows SDK, and CUDA in PowerShell (help wanted to automatically find these in CMake, or using something equivalent to `vcvarsall.bat` in PowerShell):
+Set the binary, include, and library paths of Python, MSVC, Windows SDK, and CUDA in PowerShell (help wanted to automatically find these in CMake):
 ```pwsh
 $Env:Path =
 "C:\Windows\System32;" +